sardinh4/login-animado-js/README.md

 - README.md: Documentação com as informações sobre o projeto.
 - LICENSE: licença.

--O Projeto foi desenvolvido com base no vídeo do youtube "How To Create A Website using HTML & CSS | Step-by-Step Tutorial - PRAROZ"
+- O Projeto foi desenvolvido com base no vídeo do youtube "How To Create A Website using HTML & CSS | Step-by-Step Tutorial - PRAROZ"

 🔗 Link do Vídeo: